Import necessary libraries

 if plot_dens:

-from optimpv.posterior.posterior import *
+from optimpv.posterior.exploration_density import *

 params_orig_dict, best_parameters = {}, {}